SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ##### Community Bonding Period (27th May - 16th June):
 Reading papers mentioned in the reference and discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task.
 Fixing bugs tagged with 0.3 milestone and adding tests to get familiar with the code-base as much as possible.

-##### Week 1 and 2 (17th June - 30th June):
+##### Week 1 (17th June - 23rd June):
 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.

+##### Week 2 (24th June - 30th June):
 Adding a method for resampling Maps in MapCube along z-axis by a factor.

 ##### Week 3, 4 and 5 (1st July - 21st July):
 Implementing Image Registration methods to align the images in a MapCube with a high degree of accuracy.
+The basic steps while implementation would be to -
+* deshake the series of Maps in Mapcube using Sun's center as the reference
-The basic steps in Image Registration are to find the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.
-A reasonable first implementation would be completed in the first week followed by improvements and optimizations in the next two weeks to achieve high accuracy.
+* find the features/keypoints in both the images
+* correspond/match the detected features in both the images
+* find the transformation between two images and then align the second image in first's co-ordinate frame.
+A reasonable first implementation would be completed in two weeks with scipy.ndimage as the base library followed by improvements and optimizations in the next week to achieve high accuracy.

 ##### Week 6 and Midterm Evaluation Period (22nd July - 2nd Aug):
 Buffer period.
 Finishing off any previous incomplete work.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.

 ##### Week 7, 8 and 9 (3rd Aug - 23rd Aug):
 Implementing a routine for de-rotating solar images in solar coordinates to compensate for the rotation of the Sun as mentioned in [4] and [5] in reference section.

-##### Week 10 and 11 (24th Aug - 6th Sep):
+##### Week 10 (24th Aug - 30th Aug):
 Adding a routine that compensates for the observed dimming on the edge of the Sun using the Limb Darkening equation.

+##### Week 11 (31st Aug - 6th Sep):
-If some time remains, Implementing a method for generating Synoptic Maps from MapCubes as described in [7] and  [8] of reference section.
+Implementing a method for generating Synoptic Maps from MapCubes as described in [7] and  [8] of reference section.

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
 Finishing off any previous incomplete work.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.